 The water supply repairs from Cyclone Bola included the construction of an interim treatment plant on the upper settling basin site to address the deterioration in water quality.
-The almost seven-acre site had been purchased from Maraetaha Incorporated in 1967.
+The almost seven-acre site had been taken from Maraetaha Incorporated in 1967.
 Most of the proposed plant was situated on the council's property, but the clearwater storage tank site and associated access encroached on Patemaru Station.
 On 23 May, Water Systems Engineer Bruce Apperley phoned Station Manager John Hawkins about the proposed works and received the go-ahead.
-A fortnight later, and five days before the council opened the tender to construct the storage tank, Apperley raised the underlying land ownership issue with the city engineer, setting out four options: to continue the current informal use arrangement as per the access roads and pipeline; to survey and legalise an easement for the parcel of land; to survey and swap the land for an equivalent parcel of council land; or to purchase the parcel outright.
+221 A fortnight later, and five days before the council opened the tender to construct the storage tank, Apperley raised the underlying land ownership issue with the city engineer, setting out four options: to continue the current informal use arrangement as per the access roads and pipeline; to survey and legalise an easement for the parcel of land; to survey and swap the land for an equivalent parcel of council land; or to purchase the parcel outright.
 Warren at once sought authority from the council's Works Committee to begin negotiations with the owners of Patemaru Station to obtain 'permanent rights' for the construction of the clearwater storage tank.

-&lt;sup>221 Nolan and Skeet to City Engineer, 23 May 1988, D/24/5D 54/10 Water Supply 1988.
+220 Nolan and Skeet to City Engineer, 23 May 1988, D/24/5D 54/10 Water Supply 1988.

-&lt;sup>222 Waterworks Engineer B Apperley to J Hawkins, 24 May 1988, D/24/5D 54/10.
+221 Waterworks Engineer B Apperley to J Hawkins, 24 May 1988, D/24/5D 54/10.
 Apperley recorded Hawkins' sentiment as: 'As you rightly said then, the City does not have much option but to go ahead with building a proper treatment plant at Waingake.'
 Apperley thanked the Station Manager on behalf of the council.
 'Your help is much appreciated as we move out of this difficult time.'

 Over the next few weeks, as the works on the treatment plant progressed, the backwash reservoir was relocated so that it, too, now straddled the boundary with Patemaru Station.
-Moving the tank site saved the council spending \$50,000 on a retaining wall.
-This, too, was 'informally agreed with the manager of Patemaru' - on the hop.
+Moving the tank site saved the council spending \$50,000 on a retaining wall.224 This, too, was 'informally agreed with the manager of Patemaru' - on the hop.225

-&lt;sup>223 Waterworks Engineer Apperley to City Engineer J Warren, 8 June 1988, D/24/5D 54/10.
+222 Waterworks Engineer Apperley to City Engineer J Warren, 8 June 1988, D/24/5D 54/10.

-&lt;sup>224 City Engineer J Warren to City Manager, Works Committee, 8 June 1988, D/24/5D 54/10.
+223 City Engineer J Warren to City Manager, Works Committee, 8 June 1988, D/24/5D 54/10.

-&lt;sup>225 City Manager to Works Committee, 13 July 1988, 54/10 Water Supply 1988.
+224 City Manager to Works Committee, 13 July 1988, 54/10 Water Supply 1988.

-&lt;sup>226 Waterworks Engineer B Apperley to City Manager, Committee Finance and Administration, 9 September 1988, D/24/5D 54/10.
+225 Waterworks Engineer B Apperley to City Manager, Committee Finance and Administration, 9 September 1988, D/24/5D 54/10.

-Figure 34: Proposed land exchange for treatment plant, 1988
+Figure 34: Proposed land exchange for treatment plant, 1988226

-The council opted for a half-acre land swap (2167 square metres), the initial exchange proposal for the clearwater storage tanks and access subsequently enlarged to accommodate the backwash reservoir as well (see Figure 34).
-In September 1988, Maraetaha Incorporated confirmed their agreement to the exchange on condition that the council met all survey and legal costs.
+The council's encroachment was resolved by way of a half-acre land swap (2167 square metres), the initial exchange proposal for the clearwater storage tanks and access subsequently enlarged to accommodate the backwash reservoir as well (see Figure 34).
+In September 1988, Maraetaha Incorporated confirmed their agreement to the exchange on condition that the council met all survey and legal costs.227

-It was May 1991 before the council moved to legalise the land exchange, prompted, perhaps, by its planting project of the pipeline corridor through Pamoa Station underway by this time (discussed below).
-As a preliminary, the plan of the proposed exchange area was sent to the chairperson of the 'Management Committee, Patemaru Station', for confirmation.
+Council only moved to legalise the land exchange in May 1991, the housekeeping prompted, perhaps, by its planting project of the pipeline corridor through Pamoa Station underway by this time (discussed below).
+As a preliminary, the plan of the proposed exchange area was sent to the chairperson of the 'Management Committee, Patemaru Station', for confirmation of the verbal agreement reached with Hawkins three years before.
 As it happens, council had constructed concrete drainage through the parcel to be transferred to Patemaru Station, which extended into the existing farm property.
 Council management was not seeking retrospective consent for the works, but rather agreement to ongoing council maintenance of the drainage system: